dren-dk/light-motion/readme.txt

 This is an example project that shows a couple of simple things that can be done with Dropwizard

+Build eclipse project using: mvn eclipse:eclipse
+Build jar using mvn package

+Run the app server using: java -jar

 Start the server and hit up:
 http://localhost:8080/hello/text/World